dphilla/wasm-vfs/README.md

 - `sendfile`: Transfers data between two file descriptors.
 - `sendfile64`: Like sendfile but for large files.
 - `splice`: Moves data from one file descriptor to another.
-- `readlink`: Reads the value of a symbolic link.
-- `readlinkat`: Like readlink but relative to a directory file descriptor.
 - `getdents`: This system call reads the contents of a directory into a buffer.
 It returns multiple directory entries in a single system call.
 - `getdents64`: Similar to getdents, but provides a larger structure for directory entries, allowing for larger filenames and additional metadata.